 We end the night with campfire, where we sing songs, do skits, and ultimately persuade a musician in the group to perform.
 Some campfire nights have themes, such as talent/no-talent night.

-You can also expect that every year is a new adventure!
+You can expect that every year is a new adventure!
 We invite you to come and explore God’s Creation and the Work of the Spirit.